-If you selected option 2 or 4 and the compilation is finished, the application starts.
-You may bring up the People view and you may now enter some data.
+and you may now enter some data.
 Notice the following:

 - Begin with the first person by using PeopleID '1'.
-The next is '2' and so on (more about this later) - Save data by pressing the F2 key, or clicking the save icon on the toolbar - Clearing the screen can be done by F5 (the row will not be deleted) - Once you have entered multiple rows, you can browse through them by using [7] (Previous) and [8] (Next) - F7 and F8 work only if the cursor is placed in the columns PeopleID, LastName, FirstName or City because these were the columns that we defined indexes on - Key in a partial name in LastName and hit [9].
+The next is '2' and so on (more about this later) - Save data by pressing the 2 key, or clicking the save icon on the toolbar - Clearing the screen can be done by F5 (the row will not be deleted) - Once you have entered multiple rows, you can browse through them by using (Previous) and F8 (Next) - F7 and F8 work only if the cursor is placed in the columns PeopleID, LastName, FirstName or City because these were the columns that we defined indexes on - Key in a partial name in LastName and hit [9].
 This will find (equal) based on the given (partial) string.
 Try this!